Chase Ultimate Rewards Program: Your Complete Guide

 - Shop with points at Amazon: 0.8 cents per point

-If you have one of the cash-back credit cards tied to the Ultimate Rewards program (such as Chase Freedom or Chase Freedom Unlimited) you can’t transfer points to travel partners directly.
+If you have one of the cash-back credit cards tied to the Ultimate Rewards program (such as Chase Freedom, Chase Freedom Flex, or Chase Freedom Unlimited) you can’t transfer points to travel partners directly.
 You can work around this limitation by first transferring points to a Chase travel card that permits travel partner transfers.
 We explain how to do this in the section below titled, “How to Earn More Points by Pairing Chase Ultimate Rewards Cards.”

 How to Use Chase Ultimate Rewards Points